 A Levels are British qualifications, accepted by all universities in the UK and recognised in the USA and Australia.
 Students who are with us for five or six terms will typically study up to four A Levels.
 This gives you a world of choice.
-Students typically study three or four subjects with exams at the end of two years.

 A one-year course for international students that builds specialist subject knowledge and language and study skills.
 It is more focussed than A Levels making it good preparation for university.
-It is recognised for entry onto a range of degree programmes at more than 70 universities in the UK.
+It is recognised for entry onto a range of degree programmes at more than 100 universities in the UK.

 International Year One